SenseNet/sn-client/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ## 📖 Description

 <!---
-Provide some background and a description of the bug being fixed.
+Provide some background and a description of the bug being fixed -->
--->

 ## 💁 Your Solution